Sleep Apnea Symptoms: How to Recognize the Signs Early

 If you or a loved one are experiencing any of the above symptoms, it’s important to consult a healthcare professional.

 A sleep study, known as polysomnography, can provide a definitive diagnosis.
-This test monitors your breathing, oxygen levels, and other vital signs during sleep to determine if you have sleep apnea and how severe it is.
+This test monitors your breathing, oxygen levels, and other vital signs during sleep to determine your sleep apnea and its severity.

-Your doctor may recommend treatment options such as CPAP (Continuous Positive Airway Pressure) therapy, lifestyle changes, or even surgery, depending on the severity of your condition.
+Depending on the severity of your condition, your doctor may recommend treatment options such as CPAP (Continuous Positive Airway Pressure) therapy, lifestyle changes, or even surgery.

 7. Final Thoughts: Don’t Ignore the Warning Signs